-What happens to your benefits while you appeal?
+What happens to your benefits while you Appeal?

 Your benefits will not be stopped because you filed an appeal.
-If you are appealing because a service you have been receiving is limited or denied, tell us if you want to continue to receive that service.
+If you are appealing because a service you have been receiving is limited or denied, tell your plan if you want to continue to receive that service.
 You may have to pay for the service if the decision is not in your favor.

-What is a quick appeal?
+What is a Quick Appeal?

-If waiting 30 days will harm your health, life or ability to maintain or regain maximum function, you can ask for a quick appeal.
-A quick appeal will be accepted over the phone or in writing.
+If waiting 30 days will harm your health, life or ability to maintain or regain maximum function, you can ask for a Quick Appeal.
+A Quick Appeal will be accepted over the phone or in writing.
 We will make a decision within 72 hours or sooner.
-If we cannot do a quick appeal we will send you a letter and explain why we cannot do a quick appeal.
+If we cannot do a Quick Appeal we will send you a letter and explain why we cannot do a Quick Appeal.

-How do I request a quick appeal?
+How do I request a Quick Appeal?

-Call us at (888) 483-0760 or write to us at:

-Molina Healthcare of Utah Appeals and Grievances 7050 S. Union Park Center #200 Midvale, UT 84047
+Call us at (888) 483-0760 or write to us at: Molina Healthcare of Utah Appeals & Grievances 7050 S. Union Park Center #200 Midvale, UT 84047

-What is a grievance?
+What is a Grievance?

-A grievance is a complaint, other than an adverse benefit determination (see page 17), about the way your health care services were handled by your provider or Molina.
+A grievance is a complaint, other than an Adverse Benefit Determination (see page 15), about the way your health care services were handled by your provider or Molina Healthcare.

-How do you file a grievance?
+How do you file a Grievance?